Transferring to HWS Is Easy

 TRANSFER GUIDELINES

 To earn a degree at Hobart and William Smith, a transfer student must pass minimally 16 courses at Hobart and William Smith with a minimum cumulative GPA of 2.0.
 Students must pass at least 28 courses (between MCC and HWS) with a grade of C- or higher, and take at least 30 full-credit courses prior to graduation.
 A minor or a second major must be completed in addition to the primary HWS major.
-In addition, candidates for the bachelor’s degree must address each of Hobart and William Smith’s integrated and aspirational goals:
+In addition, candidates for the bachelor’s degree must address each of Hobart and William Smith’s Four Key Perspectives:

-Upon enrollment, transfer students will meet with a HWS dean and a faculty advisor to decide which courses (MCC and HWS courses) address these goals.
-Aspirational Goals 3-8 underscore the imperative of a liberal arts education to provide a breadth of knowledge and the means to express that knowledge effectively.
-Integrated goals 1 and 2 (effective communication and critical thinking) are embedded in the curriculum through First-Year Seminars, a writing-enriched curriculum, and the senior capstone experience.
-Transfer students (with guidance from the Deans and faculty advisors) will use other courses to satisfy the First Year Seminar portion of these integrated goals.
+Upon enrollment, transfer students will meet with a HWS dean and a faculty advisor to decide which courses (MCC and HWS courses) address these perspectives.
+These perspectives provide students with a broad foundation of knowledge, foster intellectual curiosity and analytical reasoning, and encourage exploration across multiple academic disciplines and approaches.
+They reflect the core principles of a liberal arts education: breadth of knowledge and the ability to engage that knowledge effectively.
+Critical thinking and communication are embedded throughout the curriculum, exposing students to analytical and creative modes of inquiry through First-Year Seminars, a writing-enriched curriculum, and the senior capstone experience.
+Transfer students, with guidance from deans and faculty advisors, will fulfill the First-Year Seminar component of these perspectives through approved alternative courses.

 Programs of Study